 29. Mirror by Sylvia Plath Analysis

-Sylvia Plath's 'Mirror' is an interesting poem told from the point of view of the mirror.
-The mirror watches a woman's youth pass her by, and it appears that the woman gauges her worth on what she sees there.
-Despite her attempts to deceive the mirror -- and herself -- it reflects an honest view of reality.
+Sylvia Plath's 'Mirror' is a poem told from the point of view of the mirror.
+The mirror watches a woman's youth pass her by, and it appears that the woman gauges her worth based on what she sees there.

 30. The Creation by James Weldon Johnson Lesson Plan